Ohio

 In Ohio, you need to show a current, valid photo ID to vote.
 Your ID must include your name (which must substantially conform to your name as it appears in the poll list), photo, and expiration date that has not passed.
 You may use ID from this list:

-• Valid Ohio Driver’s License
+- Valid Ohio Driver’s License

-• Ohio ID Card
+- Ohio ID Card

-• ID Issued by the Department of Motor Vehicles (DMV)
+- ID Issued by the Department of Motor Vehicles (DMV)

-• Valid US Passport
+- Valid US Passport

-• Valid Military ID
+- Valid Military ID

-• Any Valid ID Issued by US Department of Veterans Affairs
+- Any Valid ID Issued by US Department of Veterans Affairs

-• List of all acceptable forms of ID: here
+- List of all acceptable forms of ID: here

 If you are 17 or older, you are eligible to get a free state ID to use for voting.
 County-issued veteran IDs and student IDs will no longer be accepted.

 Note: You can no longer substitute a valid photo ID with a utility bill, bank statement, government check, paycheck, or other government document containing your name and address.
-If you do not have a valid photo ID at the polls, you may vote a provisional ballot.
-For that ballot to be counted, you must present a photo ID at the office of the Board of Elections no later than the fourth day after Election Day.
+Individual exceptions to the Voter ID rules may be made for religious reasons.

-If the voter arrives at the polls without an acceptable photo ID, the voter is entitled to vote on a provisional ballot.
+- If the voter arrives at the polls without an acceptable photo ID, the voter is entitled to vote on a provisional ballot

-When voting by mail, the voter must include in both the application for the ballot and the ballot itself either:
+- When voting by mail, the voter must include in both the application for the ballot and the ballot itself either:

-• An Ohio driver’s license number or state ID number (begins with two letters followed by six numbers); or
+- An Ohio driver’s license number or state ID number (begins with two letters followed by six numbers); or

-• Last four digits of Social Security number; or
+- Last four digits of Social Security number; or

-• A copy of an acceptable photo identification.
+- A copy of an acceptable photo identification.

-• A COPY of your ID means images of both the front and back.
+- A COPY of your ID means images of both the front and back.

-• A COPY of a passport means an image of the passport’s ID page that includes your name, photo, and other identifying information and the passport’s expiration date.
+- A COPY of a passport means an image of the passport’s ID page that includes your name, photo, and other identifying information and the passport’s expiration date.

 How to get a free state ID: Voters can receive a free state ID at their local BMV.
-They will need to provide their Social Security Card and Birth Certificate.
+They will need to provide their Social Security number and Birth Certificate.
 Securing an Ohio ID

 Get in touch with VoteRiders if you have questions or need free help securing your ID.